zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 Conclusion/Reflection        | Reflect on you have learned on the dataset and the techniques used (Sec.7)		  | 20 Reporting                    | Clear and professional reporting (Overall)                                                 | 10

 Standard ECS late submission penalties apply.

-Written feedback will be given covering the above points, and will be emailed out once marking is complete.

 ## Useful Links
 The following list has some pointers to places where you might get some inspiration for data analytics/mining challenges: